microsoft/api-guidelines/graph/patterns/longRunningOperations.md

-# Long Running Operations
+# Long running operations

 Microsoft Graph API Design Pattern

-### *The Long Running Operations (LRO) pattern provides the ability to model operations where processing a client request takes a long time, but the client isn't blocked and can do some other work until operation completion.*
+__*The long running operations (LRO) pattern provides the ability to model operations where processing a client request takes a long time, but the client isn't blocked and can do some other work until operation completion.*__

 ## Problem

-The API design requires modeling operations on resources which takes long time to complete so that API clients don't need to wait and can continue doing other work while waiting for the final operation result.
-The client should be able to monitor the progress of the operation and have an ability to cancel it if needed.The API needs to provide a mechanism to track the work being done in the background.
-The mechanism needs to be expressed in the same web style as other interactive APIs and support checking on the status and/or being notified asynchronously of the results.
+The API design requires modeling operations on resources, which takes a long time to complete so that API clients don't need to wait and can continue doing other work while waiting for the final operation results.
+The client should be able to monitor the progress of the operation and have an ability to cancel it if needed.
+The API needs to provide a mechanism to track the work being done in the background.
+The mechanism needs to be expressed in the same web style as other interactive APIs.
+It also needs to support checking on the status and/or being notified asynchronously of the results.

 ## Solution

-The solution is to model the API as a synchronous service which returns a resource representing the eventual completion or failure of a long-running operation.
+The solution is to model the API as a synchronous service that returns a resource that represents the eventual completion or failure of a long running operation.

 There are two flavors of this solution:

-1. The returned resource is the targeted resource and includes the status of the operation.
-This pattern is often called RELO (Resource based Long-running Operation).
+- The returned resource is the targeted resource and includes the status of the operation.
+This pattern is often called RELO (resource-based long running operation).
 //image
 <!-- markdownlint-disable MD033 -->
 <p align="center">
   <img src="RELO.gif" alt="The status monitor LRO flow"/>
 </p>
 <!-- markdownlint-enable MD033 -->
-2. The returned resource is a new API resource called 'Stepwise Operation' and is created to track the status.
+- The returned resource is a new API resource called 'Stepwise Operation' and is created to track the status.
 This LRO solution is similar to the concept of Promises or Futures in other programming languages.
 //image